floriang89/reproducability-study/README.md

 In the class `Preprocess` the dictionaries were changed to start with 0.
 Another change was made to the `y_a` vector.
 In the class `NextStep` the variable `i` was changed to start at 0 in the function `getSymbol`.

 ### Reproducibility
-The model classes have a seed parameter, if no seed is passed the models will behave randomly.
+The model classes have a seed parameter, if no seed is passed the models will behave randomly, except in class `TLSTM_layer`, there the seed is hardcoded at 42.
 The seed of 42 is set in the class `HyperparameterTune` as well as in `main.py`.
 The environment variables are set in `main.py` and in the class `HyperparameterTune`.

 ## Optuna
 Code to use Optuna is in folder `optuna`.
 The sqlite databases that contain the Optuna results are also in this folder.